gbazack/PythonProgramming/Practice_Exam1.1_Skulix.md

 2. Manipulate these databases:
    1. Search items from:
-      1. implement functions to get the ID of any item from a database 1.2. implement a function to get a note of a student for a specific course 1.3. implement a function to get the categories of all courses attended by a student
+      1. implement functions to get the ID of any item from a database
+      2. implement a function to get a note of a student for a specific course
+      3. implement a function to get the categories of all courses attended by a student
    2. Add items to:
-      2.1. implement a function to add the attributes 'income' and 'skills' to teachers' database 2.2. implement a function to add the attributes 'course credit' and 'grade' to notes' database 2.3. implement functions to add a note, and a student
+      1. implement a function to add the attributes 'income' and 'skills' to teachers' database
+      2. implement a function to add the attributes 'course credit' and 'grade' to notes' database
+      3. implement functions to add a note, and a student
    3. Remove items from
-      3.1.
+      1. implement a function to remove a teacher
    4. Modify items of
+      1. implement a function to compute a student overall grade
+      2. implement a function